pyblp.Simulation¶

 The

-field can either be a matrix or can be broken up into multiple one-dimensional fields with column index suffixes that start at zero.
-For example, if there are three products in each market, aownership
+ownershipfield can either be a matrix or can be broken up into multiple one-dimensional fields with column index suffixes that start at zero.
+For example, if there are three products in each market, aownershipfield with three columns can be replaced by three one-dimensional fields:ownership0,ownership1, andownership2.To simulate a nested logit or random coefficients nested logit (RCNL) model, nesting groups must be specified:

 product_ids (object, optional) - IDs that identify products within markets.
 There can be multiple columns.